 If the former care receiver and the former carer were members of the same couple and the care receiver dies within the 14 week adjustment period of permanently entering an institution, the carer is eligible for a new 14 week bereavement period if all aspects of the SSAct section 237 are met.
 The carer may also be eligible for a lump sum bereavement payment.

-Act reference: SSAct section 198AAA Continuation of qualification when person receiving care admitted to institution, section 235 Continuation of carer payment for bereavement period where person cared for dies, section 237 Qualification for payments under this Subdivision
+Act reference: SSAct section 198AAA Continuation of qualification when person receiving care admitted to institution, section 235 Continuation of CP for bereavement period where person cared for dies, section 237 Qualification for payments under this Subdivision

 Carer requires care or the care receiver provides care to a third party